CatenaTools/catena-public-docs/engines/unity/entitlements.md

 The **Catena Client Entitlements Manager** component houses functionality for allowing a player to get the list of items that they have - both getting the full list of items, and polling for whether the player owns an individual item.
 {% /admonition %}

-4. Import the Catena Unity SDK to the Script you'd like to create parties from, if not already done, as well as `Catena.CatenaEntitlements`.
+4. If you haven't already done so, add the following imports to the script you'd like to create entitlements from:

 <!-- TODO (@HF): csharp does not appear to be supported. determine how to enable it for better syntax highlighting -->
 ```c